anmoltripathi/engineering-playbook/docs/00-LEARNING_PATHS.md

 > **Version:** 1.0
 >
-> The Engineering Playbook supports multiple learning journeys.
+> The Engineering Playbook (EP) supports multiple learning journeys.
 Choose the path that best matches your goals.

+> **Available now:** React Fundamentals + Core Concepts, and JavaScript Interview modules 01–03.
+Other stages below are the long-term map — see [docs/README.md](README.md).

 ---